StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Results

 We report results organized by the three research questions.
 Across all analyses, we combine quantitative survey results with qualitative interview data from 26 participants.
 For comparisons between StreetDesignAI and ChatGPT, we used Wilcoxon signed-rank tests.
 For StreetDesignAI-specific features, we report descriptive statistics and one-sample tests against the neutral midpoint.
 Qualitative findings are used to contextualize and explain observed quantitative patterns.

 Participants reported comparable levels of baseline usability and interaction intuitiveness for ChatGPT and StreetDesignAI, with no statistically significant differences observed between the two systems (Table \ref{tab:usabilitycomparison}).
-However, participants rated all StreetDesignAI-specific features significantly above the neutral midpoint (M$=$3), indicating strong perceived support for design exploration, rapid iteration, and trade-off reflection.
+However, participants rated all StreetDesignAI-specific features significantly above the neutral midpoint (M$=$3), indicating positive perceived support for design exploration, rapid iteration, and trade-off reflection.
 The Generate Evaluation (M$=$4.31, SD$=$0.79) and Comparative Analysis (M$=$4.46, SD$=$0.71) functions received the highest ratings (Figure \ref{fig:ratingdistribution}).

-Participants repeatedly emphasized that StreetDesignAI's structured interface and interaction model reduced friction in exploration.
+Participants repeatedly emphasized that StreetDesignAI's structured interface reduced friction in exploration compared to ChatGPT's text-heavy flow.
 As P12 noted: {``I think that was pretty intuitive.
 It gave you the image, what's wrong with it, and what these various users would probably think.
-The scoring system was clear and easy to understand.''} This structure contrasted with ChatGPT's text-heavy flow.
-P5 explained: {``The interface on the website is much more intuitive than ChatGPT.
-It allows you to view each scenario more clearly as its own section instead of scrolling through text.''} Participants also highlighted the efficiency of button-based interactions.
-As P5 further elaborated: {``Instead of filling out a text box, selecting buttons is much more efficient.
-The structured approach helps organize my thinking.''}
+The scoring system was clear and easy to understand.''}